JeringTech/Javascript.NodeJS/ReadMe.md

 ... // Do something with myVar
 ```
+We've successfully hidden `coolLibraryPrivateObject` from the global scope using a module-esque pattern.
 Apart from hiding private objects, this pattern also prevents the global namespace from being polluted.

 NodeJS modules serve the same purposes.
 By wrapping modules in functions, NodeJS creates a closure for each module so internal details
 can be kept private.